| |

 Sunset at Dead Horse Point State Park

 You’ll need to pay the entrance fee, since it is a Utah State Park and is not covered by your America the Beautiful Pass.
-It’s $20 a vehicle as of 2021 – double check the up-to-date fees here
+It’s $20 a vehicle at the time of writing – double check the up-to-date fees here

 If you’re up for it and have some extra time before sunset, it’s worth doing one of the short hikes along the west rim.